Constitution of New Zealand: Early history

-Prior to European settlement of New Zealand, Māori society was based largely around tribal units with no national governing body.
+Prior to European settlement of New Zealand, Māori society was based largely around tribal units: iwi and hapū.
 As contact with Europeans increased, there arose a need for a single governing entity.
 In 1788, the colony of New South Wales was founded.
 According to Governor Arthur Phillip's amended Commission dated 25 April 1787, the colony included "all the islands adjacent in the Pacific Ocean" and running westward on the continent to the 135th meridian east.
 Until 1840, this technically included New Zealand, but the New South Wales administration had little interest in New Zealand.
 Amid increasing lawlessness and dubious land transactions between Māori and Europeans, the British Colonial Office appointed James Busby as British Resident to New Zealand.

 Busby convened the Confederation of Chiefs of the United Tribes of New Zealand, which adopted the Declaration of Independence of New Zealand at Waitangi in 1835.
-While the Declaration was acknowledged by King William IV, it did not provide a permanent solution to the issue of governance.
-In 1839 Letters Patent were created purported to extend the jurisdiction of the colony of New South Wales to New Zealand, in effect to annexe "any territory which is or may be acquired ... within that group of Islands known as New Zealand".
+While the declaration was acknowledged by King William IV, it did not provide a permanent solution to the issue of governance.
+In 1839 letters patent were created purported to extend the jurisdiction of the colony of New South Wales to New Zealand, in effect to annexe "any territory which is or may be acquired ... within that group of Islands known as New Zealand".
 This strategy was adopted by the Colonial Office in order to allow time for Captain William Hobson to legally acquire sovereignty from the United Tribes of New Zealand by treaty.

 On 6 February 1840, the first copy of the Treaty of Waitangi (Te Tiriti o Waitangi) was signed at Waitangi.
 Several subsequent copies were signed at various places around the North and South Islands.
 On 21 May Hobson issued two proclamations of British sovereignty over New Zealand, one for the North Island by Treaty, and the other for the South Island by discovery (the South Island was declared "Terra nullius" or devoid of people.)
 A further declaration on 23 May decried the "illegal assumption of authority" by the New Zealand Company settlements in Port Nicholson (Wellington and Britannia, later Petone) establishing their own 12-member governing council.
 Hobson sought to prevent the establishment of what he saw as a 'republic', that is, an independent state outside of his jurisdiction.

-In August 1840, the Parliament of the United Kingdom passed the New Zealand Government Act of 1840, allowing the establishment of a colonial administration in New Zealand separated from New South Wales.
-Following this enactment, the Royal Charter of 1840 was declared.
-The Charter allowed for the establishment of the Legislative Council and Provincial Councils; Hobson was then declared Lieutenant-Governor of New Zealand and divided the colony into two provinces (North Island—New Ulster, South Island—New Munster), named after the Northern and Southern Irish provinces.
+In August 1840, the Parliament of the United Kingdom passed the New Zealand Government Act 1840 (3 & 4 Vict. c.
+62 (Imp)), allowing the establishment of a colonial administration in New Zealand separated from New South Wales.
+Following this enactment, the royal charter of 1840 was declared.
+The charter allowed for the establishment of the Legislative Council and provincial councils; Hobson was then declared Lieutenant-Governor of New Zealand and divided the colony into two provinces (North Island—New Ulster, South Island—New Munster), named after the Northern and Southern Irish provinces.

-On 3 May 1841, New Zealand was established as a Crown colony in its own right, with Hobson declared Governor.
+On 3 May 1841, New Zealand was established as a Crown colony in its own right, with Hobson declared governor.